Reblochon J.cathala Ot Le Grand BornandReblochon J.cathala Ot Le Grand Bornand

 • the milk used comes from a single herd, the herd of each farm producer

-• the production is entirely manual
+• the cheese is made entirely by hand

 • the cheese is made on the farm directly after milking